 Resource Efficiency

-Vested domestic interests, structural economic weaknesses, bureaucratic harassment as well as functional and ethical failure of public officeholders have prevented the government from using resources efficiently.
-International donor interest has diminished, but potential donors still demand improvements in resource efficiency.
-The state’s personnel expenses in relation to the services it offers are considered to be too high, which is why international actors such as the World Bank and the IMF constantly pressure the government to cut personnel expenses.
+The personnel expenses of the state in relation to the services offered are considered to be too high, which is why international donors such as the World Bank and the IMF continuously pressure the government to cut them.

-The Audit Service Sierra Leone (ASSL), part of the administration, displays autonomy and seems to operate relatively independently.
-It has a mandate to audit public institutions (ministries, departments, agencies, schools and vocational institutions) and enterprises where the government holds the majority of shares.
-The ASSL publishes reports on a regular basis and submits them to parliament for further action.
-In the past, however, those reports too often didn’t result in any political consequences.
+The Audit Service Sierra Leone, although part of the administration, appears autonomous and to operate relatively independently.
+It has the mandate to audit public institutions (ministries, departments, agencies, schools and vocational institutions), enterprises where the government is the majority owner and commissions.
+The audit service publishes reports on a regular basis and submits them to parliament for further action.
+It remains to be seen how the audit service will perform under new leadership after Lara Taylor-Pearce’s sacking in November 2021.

 Efficient use of assets

-Cooperation and coordination among ministries, departments and agencies remains weak.
+Cooperation and coordination among ministries, departments and agencies remain weak.

-Whereas the Local Government Act of 2004 intended to define the responsibilities and authorities of federal, district and local governments, frictions remain.
-The competencies of councilors, members of parliament, council chairmen, paramount chiefs and district officers are not clear-cut, resulting in inefficiencies and power struggles.
+Whereas the Local Government Act of 2004 sought to define the responsibilities and authority of the national, local and district councils, frictions remain.
+The competencies of councilors, members of parliament, the chairmen of the councils, paramount chiefs and district officers are not clear-cut, resulting in power struggles.
+A revision of the Local Government Act and the implementation of Local Council Development Operational Guidelines 2023 were supposed to contribute to further decentralization, but as of early 2023, the responsible Ministry of Local Government and Rural Development had not taken the necessary steps to initiate the process.

 Policy coordination